-- Make a decision concerning the admission of a person for study and report this action to the appropriate candidacy committee.
-Normally, admission to an ELCA/ELCIC seminary for study leading to rostered ministry in the ELCA is subsequent to a candidacy committee's granting entrance. - 2.
+- 1. Make a decision concerning the admission of a person for study and report this action to the appropriate candidacy committee.
+Normally, admission to an ELCA/ELCIC seminary for study leading to rostered ministry in the ELCA is subsequent to a candidacy committee's granting Entrance. - 2.
 Participate in candidacy committees through an ELCA seminary representative, who is normally an ELCA member appointed by the director for candidacy upon recommendation by the academic dean.
 When possible, seminary faculties are appointed to the synod where they are rostered or have congregational membership.
 The seminary faculty member participates in all candidacy committee activities with full voice and vote as a representative of the theological education network in the ELCA.
 Normally, the seminary provides travel allowances for its representatives, while the committee provides housing and meals. - 3.
 Administer financial aid to students.
 Funds for this assistance come from a variety of sources: congregations, synods, seminaries, and churchwide units.

-- 4. Provide required safe church/boundary training for candidates. - 5.
-Participate in Theological Review Panels (TRP) and Competency Assessment Panels (CAP) as requested by staff of the Domestic Mission unit. - 6.
-Participate in endorsement panels for candidates attending the seminary. - 7.
+- 4. Provide required safe church/boundary training forcandidates. - 5.
+Participate in Theological Review Panels (TRP) and Competency Assessment Panels (CAP) as requested by staff of the Christian Community and Leadership home area. - 6.
+Participate in Endorsement panels for candidates attending the seminary. - 7.
 In consultation with the candidacy committee, direct and evaluate a student's practical preparation, such as internship and supervised clinical work, and provide internship and supervised clinical ministry reports to the candidacy committee. - 8.
 Regularly communicate with a candidacy committee regarding a candidate's academic progress and provide updates on any developmental issues (including personal growth and formation) that emerge in the course of candidacy. - 9.
 Determine a candidate's satisfactory completion of the requirements for the Master of Divinity, Master of Arts, other professional degrees, or certificates of theological education. - 10.
 In the case of students attending a non-ELCA seminary, participate in an affiliation relationship with candidates (section 4.5.3). - 11.
-Provide a recommendation and evaluative statement to a candidacy committee pertaining to approval and submit copies of the appropriate report (Form D) to both the candidacy committee and the Domestic Mission unit.
+Provide a recommendation and evaluative statement to a candidacy committee pertaining to Approval and submit copies of the appropriate report (form D) to both the candidacy committee and the Christian Community and Leadership home area.

-1.4.5 Domestic Mission Unit
+1.4.5 Christian Community and Leadership home area

 The director for candidacy, in collaboration with other candidacy staff, develops and provides oversight of the candidacy process in the ELCA.
 Oversight includes generating standards, procedures, and policies related to the recruitment, preparation, evaluation, and support of candidates for rostered ministry.
 Development includes monitoring the effectiveness of policies and procedures, identifying problems, and proposing revisions to the ELCA candidacy process as needed, registering psychological consultants, and granting all equivalencies and waivers requested for candidates.
 Other candidacy partners, notably ELCA seminary personnel working with candidacy and candidacy committees, are consulted at each step in the development and revision process.
-Candidacy staff of the Domestic Mission unit works directly with candidacy committees to exemplify the interdependent partnership, as well as the churchwide nature of the process.
-While the Domestic Mission unit staff representatives relating to synod candidacy committees do not vote, they are present for all major decisions of a candidacy committee, unless mutually agreed upon in advance that the representative will not be involved.
-The Domestic Mission unit maintains (at the Lutheran Center) an electronic database of candidate records submitted by candidacy committees.
+Candidacy staff of the Christian Community and Leadership home area works directly with candidacy committees to exemplify the interdependent partnership, as well as the churchwide nature of the process.
+While the Christian Community and Leadership home area staff representatives relating to synod candidacy committees do not vote, they are present for all major decisions of a candidacy committee, unless it is mutually agreed upon in advance that the representative will not be involved.
+The Christian Community and Leadership home area maintains (at the Lutheran Center) an electronic database of candidate records submitted by candidacy committees.